-lecturing, Barth wrote millions of words in over 600 works, including books, essays, sermons, and letters.
-His magnum opus, the unfinished Kirchliche Dogmatik (1932-1967, published in English as Church Dogmatics)3 consists of 9.300 pages in thirteen volumes, whilst his Der Römerbrief (The Epistle to the Romans)4, his first commentary on St. Paul, was a turning point in early-twentieth-century biblical and theological studies.
+in thirteen volumes, whilst his Der Römerbrief (The Epistle to the Romans), his first commentary on St. Paul, was a turning point in early-twentieth-century biblical and theological studies.

-Rightly considered alongside Thomas Aguinas.
-Iean and Friedrich Schleiermacher, Barth "gave new impulses to Protestant theology during a critical phase, reshaping it fundamentally toward a systematic theology that had to cope with the grim realities of the 20th century"5.
+Rightly considered alongside Thomas Aquinas, Jean Calvin, and Friedrich Schleiermacher, Barth "gave new impulses to Protestant theology during a critical phase, reshaping it fundamentally toward a systematic theology that had to cope with the grim realities of the 20th century".
 As principal author of the Barmen Declaration (1934) and the intellectual force behind the Bekennende Kirche (Confessing Church) Barth participated in the Evangelical resistance to National Socialism in ante-bellum Germany.
 For this, he was fired from his post as professor in Bonn and was forced to return to Switzerland in 1935, where he continued to champion the causes of the Confessing Church, the Jews, and to speak against systemic oppression, as well as to oppose post-war authoritarianisms and the rise of militarism, rejecting the nuclear arms race until his death.
-In 1948, Karl Barth was invited to deliver the keynote address at the inaugural assembly of the World Council of Churches in Amsterdam, Holland, and was instrumental in the preparations for the second assembly in Evanston, Illinois, U.S., in 19546.
+In 1948, Karl Barth was invited to deliver the keynote address at the inaugural assembly of the World Council of Churches in Amsterdam, Holland, and was instrumental in the preparations for the second assembly in Evanston, Illinois, U.S., in 1954.